-This document outlines how Nigel Adams MP processes and manages personal data and:
+This document outlines how Nigel Adams processes and manages personal data and:

 • Identifies the data controller.